Eating Heathrow: discover the airport’s unexpected culinary delights

 There’s something unashamedly indulgent about pre-flight wining and dining.
 Perhaps it’s the idea of a last hurrah before security and boarding, or maybe it’s the sense that calories simply don’t count at 30,000 feet.
 Whatever the reason, Heathrow’s best restaurants manage to make dining before a flight a moment of pleasure, rather than just a necessity.

-Take Jones the Grocer, The Vinery and Shan Shui.
+Take Jones the Grocer, Fortum & Mason and Shan Shui.
 Jones the Grocer is perfect for those seeking quality comfort food, with breakfast standouts like their Persian feta omelette, while later in the day, their towering Mr Jones burger never disappoints.
-Over at The Vinery, sophistication reigns with dishes like smoked haddock baked eggs and English sparkling wines that pair perfectly with their charcuterie platter.
+Over at Fortnum & Mason, sophistication reigns with classic British dishes like Welsh rarebit toasties and sensational seafood that pairs perfectly with their own Champagne.
 And for a taste of Asia, Shan Shui offers everything from dim sum to Cantonese roast duck, making it easy to feel like your holiday has already begun before take-off.

 Heathrow’s “Kids Eat Free” offer during school holidays is a welcome bonus at Shan Shui, Spuntino and Gordon Ramsay’s Plane Food – a blessing for parents with hangry little ones.
 Order something substantial from the main menu and the kids are fed, gratis.
 No need to worry about overpriced snacks here; just proper food that adults will enjoy too.